 Aside from all these insane stats, it’s also bundled with 3×27″ 2D LED displays with panoramic view, a 5.1 sound system, and their own proprietary wheel, pedals, and shifter.
 Whether you want to drive an F1 car on the Monaco asphalt, drift off in dirt inside your favorite rally car, or perhaps calmly drive through Europe in a truck, the 4DOF Extreme 4×4 hits near perfection in all cases.
 Oh, and did we mention it’s also VR compatible?

-Luxury Runner-Up: CXC MOTION PRO II
+Runner-Up For Professionals: CXC MOTION PRO II

 You get to pick what to add in this expensive but high-quality motion rig for a truly customized experience.